Igggor/Igggor/README.md

 - Olympiad programming
 - More and more diff skills...
 ## Other Common Github Profile Sections
-👩‍💻 I'm currently working on...
+👩‍💻 I'm currently working on DroneController on GitLab

 🌱 I’m finished 11 classes in IT school, studied 5 years in Moscow School of Programmists